jelaniharris/jelaniharris/README.md

 I'm also trying to improve my mobile skills by learning React Native (again).

-After taking a year off, I've been trying to get back into Unreal Engine by developing a single mobile project.
+After taking a year off, I've been trying to get back into Unreal Engine by developing a mobile game that I hope to release sometime this year.

 ## Check out My Work / Personal Projects